-America’s wild horses, while not native to the U.S (most are of Spanish ancestry dating back to the 1500s), are an important part of our heritage and a living symbol of spirit of the American West.
+America’s wild horses, a native species reintroduced to North America by Spanish explorers, are an important part of our heritage and a living symbol of spirit of the American West.
 Over 200 years ago, there were 2MM wild horses roaming public lands in 11 western states.
-Today that number is less than 73,000 and continues to decline at a staggering rate.
+Today that number on the range is less than 73,000 (by BLM estimates) and continues to decline at a staggering rate.
 These remaining wild horses live in tightly bonded family bands and herd groups.
 75% of these groups are below population levels to guarantee long term survival.

 Ranchers, urban encroachment, special interest groups and private industry are putting extraordinary pressures on the survival of these herds.
 With no economic value, horses are perceived as trespassers on public lands, primarily competing with livestock which outnumber horses 37 to 1.

 The Bureau of Land Management (BLM), which manages the public lands and have authority to manage these herds, has responded to this ‘problem’ by rounding-up wild horse herds through helicopters and other dangerous methods – displacing many stallions from their herds as well as mares from their foals – and holding them up in pens.
 More than 44,000 wild horses are now in long term holding facilities under harsh and stressful conditions – more than those that are living in wild.
 This cruel and costly solution is costing millions of tax dollar funds and the government can’t afford to feed or care for this many horses.
 Attempts to adopt them out has failed largely due to excess supply and low demand.
 As a result, many wild horses are sent to slaughter, with round ups continuing on an ongoing basis.

 ABOUT RETURN TO FREEDOM